ITensor/website/docs/cppv3/classes/indexset.md

   Add the tags in TagSet `tsadd` to the existing tags of the indices in this IndexSet.

+  Optionally, only modify the tags of the listed indices, or indices with the matching tags, as described at the top of the section.

 * `.removeTags(TagSet tsremove, ...)`

   Remove the tags in TagSet `tsremove` from the existing tags of the indices in this IndexSet

+  Optionally, only modify the tags of the listed indices, or indices with the matching tags, as described at the top of the section.

 * `.replaceTags(TagSet tsold, TagSet tsnew, ...)`